Living Abroad, Asia, Travel Stories

 Cancer really makes people put life into perspective.
 I realised that although I’d lived in China for well over a year, I could barely speak the language.
 I’d already taken some lessons at the local school, but I didn’t feel I’d advanced enough.

 So I made a new resolution.
 I decided to do something I’d wanted to do for a long time, but had kept putting off.
 I signed up for Add1Challenge.
+I wrote more about Add1Challenge here.

 This is a community of people who help each other learn all kinds of different languages.
 The challenge lasts 90 days and every participant has to produce a 15-minute video of a conversation with a native speaker by the end of it.